THE ULTIMATE GUIDE TO TAIPEI

 - Sharetea: A top chain across Asia, Sharetea stands out in Taiwan because of the quality of tea leaves they use

-WHERE TO DRINK COFFEE
+THE ULTIMATE GUIDE TO TAIPEI: WHERE TO DRINK COFFEE

 Before visiting Taipei, I was curious what the coffee situation would be like.
 I’d heard many people draw comparisons between Taipei and Japan.
 And while I loved Tokyo and Kyoto, when I visited both two years prior, I’d had a tough time finding third wave coffee- it seemed to be a concept that was just starting to take off.